 Interfaces

-Creating a vRack or adding an instance into the network can be done using the OVHcloud Control Panel, the OVHcloud APIv6, the OpenStack API, the Horizon interface, or Terraform.
+Creating a vRack or adding an instance into the network can be done using the OVHcloud Control Panel, the OVHcloud APIv6, the OpenStack API, the Horizon interface, the OVHcloud CLI, or Terraform.

-Depending on your technical profile and needs, it is mostly up to you which interface or method to use.
+Choose the interface or method that best suits your technical profile and needs.
 For each option, the guide instructions below describe the necessary steps.

 OVHcloud Control Panel

-The OVHcloud Control Panel is a fully visual interface, ideally suited for managing only one VLAN.
-You will not be able to customize the private IP range, which will be in 10.x.x.x/16.
+The OVHcloud Control Panel is a fully visual interface, ideally suited for managing multiple VLANs.
+You can customize the private IP range, which will be in 10.1.0.0/16.

 You can also manage billing for your services in the OVHcloud Control Panel.